 Camp Sabra is located on the Staenberg Peninsula on the Lake of the Ozarks, MO, halfway between Kansas City and St. Louis.
 Camp Sabra sits on 202 undeveloped acres, with 3.5 miles of private shoreline.

 You are always welcome to drop off your camper at Camp Sabra, but we do have transportation available from most cities (including Omaha, Memphis, Kansas City and St. Louis).
 You will receive specific information regarding transportation after you register for camp.
-If you have any questions about transportation, please contact Diana Buchanan, Transportation Manager, at 573-216-3125.
+If you have any questions about transportation, please contact Liz White, Operations Manager, 573-216-3125.

 Check out what our campers have the opportunity to do at Camp Sabra by visiting our activities pages.
 Our campers are never forced to try any activities they do not desire to, but our staff will always encourage them to try as many new activities as possible.

 Usually, this is a sign that your child is having a fabulous time.
 We know this is hard for you, so follow along on our social media and check your email for newsletters.
 If you are concerned, please call our office at 573-365-1591, and we will get back to you within 24 hours.